-The class teacher alongside the SENCo will discuss the child's needs and what support will be appropriate.
+The class teacher alongside the SENDCo will discuss the child's needs and what support will be appropriate.
 Children with SEND will have access to the appropriate resources needed to help them make progress.
-They may have Individual Educational Plans (IEPs) to focus support on specific areas.
-Teachers and the SENCo will meet at least termly and usually half termly, to go through the "Assess, Plan, Do, Review" aspect of teaching the child.
+They may have Personal learning Plans (PLP's) to focus support on specific areas.
+Teachers and the SENDCo will meet at least termly and usually half termly, to go through the "Assess, Plan, Do, Review" aspect of teaching the child.
 This process helps us to ensure children continue to learn and progress at the level which is differentiated for the child with SEN needs.